 Before laying out instructions, there are three key terms to understand:

 Engine: Your search engine.
 An Engine contains one or more DocumentTypes, DocumentTypes contain many fields.

-Field: When your webpages are indexed they are broken down into a set of fields.
+Field: Indexed webpages are broken down into a set of fields.
 Each field will contain a value like the title of your webpage, the body content, the url, and more.
-You can control which fields are added during indexing by adding Site Search Meta Tags.
+Add Site Search Meta Tags to control which fields are added during indexing.

-DocumentType: Your Engine can contain multiple DocumentTypes which allow you to create different sets of fields.
+DocumentType: Your Engine can contain multiple DocumentTypes which contain different sets of fields.
 For example, your Engine may contain books, magazines, and videos -- given that each would require a different set of fields, each would have its own DocumentType.
 Multiple DocumentTypes are optional -- you may only have one, the default, which is known as page.
 It represents a webpage.

 Let us see how this would look within the dashboard...